Rickenbacher Surname DNA Study

 About the Project

-The purpose of this study is to identify the links between the many variants of the Rickenbacher surname.
+The purpose of this study is to identify the possible links between variants of the Rickenbacher surname.
 The initial focus is on the descendants of Heinrich Rickenbacher and Anna Burgi who immigrated to South Carolina in 1735 and the descendants of Heinrich Rickenbacher and Barbara Thommen who immigrated to Pennsylvania in 1740, however the study is open to all Rickenbacher and variant surnames with a known or suspected Rickenbacher ancestor from Switzerland or Germany.

 Surnames In This Project